YomalNimeshka/AdvancedCrudApplication/README.md

 # AdvancedCrudApplication
- This is a new JSP/SERVLET application
+ This is a new JSP/SERVLET application.<br/>
- New UI changes and new additional options and functionallites in the application
+ New UI changes and new additional options and functionallites in the application.